 In this Standard, the following three stereotypes of UML classes are used.

-<<Interface>> A definition of a set of operations that is supported by objects having this interface.
-An Interface class cannot contain any attributes.
+<<FeatureType>> is a feature as defined in ISO 19109.
+Features are abstractions of real-world phenomena and have an identity.

-<<DataType>> A descriptor of a set of values that lack identity (independent existence and the possibility of side effects).
+<<DataType>> is a set of values that lack identity (independent existence and the possibility of side effects).
 A DataType is a class with no operations whose primary purpose is to hold the information.

 <<CodeList>> is a flexible enumeration that uses string values for expressing a list of potential values.